domRiddle/ASF/Docker.md

 ### `A.B.C.D`

 In comparison with above tags, this tag is completely frozen, which means that the image won't be updated once published.
 This works similar to our GitHub releases that are never touched after the initial release, which guarantees you stable and frozen environment.
-Typically you should use this tag when you want to use some specific ASF release (older than `latest`) and you don't want to use any kind of auto-updates (e.g. those offered in `latest` tag).
+Typically you should use this tag when you want to use some specific ASF release and you don't want to use any kind of auto-updates (e.g. those offered in `latest` tag).

 ---